XC1a/ProMiSE/README.md

 We need LLVM compiler for static analysis, instrumentation, and generating RISC-V binaries that run on ProMiSE processor.
 There are 3 LLVM that are simultaneously tested under our repository, with versions 11.0.0, 7.0.0, and 6.0.0.
 There are reasons for the repository to use 3 versions of LLVM:

-- Version 6.0.0 is needed by static analysis tool, which is the modified SVF.
+- Version 6.0.0 is needed by the static analysis tool, which is the modified SVF.
 It needs and only supports LLVM 6.0.0.
 - Version 7.0.0 is needed for instrumentation, because our instrumentation tool needs and only supports the human-readable intermediate representation (IR) code before LLVM version 8.0.1.
 Besides, Version 6.0.0 does not support RISC-V toolchain, so finally LLVM 7.0.0 is selected.
 - LLVM 11.0.0 is needed to compiling and linking the final binaries, because LLVM 7.0.0 can generate RISC-V IR, but does not support generating the final binaries well.